Four large parts of crashed AirAsia jet found on sea floor

 "We are going to investigate all AirAsia flight schedules.
 Hopefully we can start on next Monday," he said.
 "It is possible AirAsia's licence in Indonesia might be revoked," he added.

-Sunu Widyatmoko, Indonesia AirAsia chief, told reporters the airline, which is 49-percent owned by Malaysia-based AirAsia (AIRA.KL), would cooperate with the inquiry.
+Sunu Widyatmoko, Indonesia AirAsia chief, told reporters the airline, which is 49-percent owned by Malaysia-based AirAsia, would cooperate with the inquiry.

 "The government has suspended our flights from Surabaya to Singapore and back," he said.
 "They are doing the evaluation process.
 AirAsia will cooperate fully with the evaluation."